Universite-Gustave-Eiffel/plamade/README.md

 # NoiseModelling-OSM
 ## Description

-The project is to create WPS block for noiseModelling using géoClimate for create noise map
+The project is to create WPS block for noiseModelling using geoClimate for create noise map.
+Unfortunately the project cannot be finalized due to version problems between geoServer and geoClimate.

 The current version use for géoClimate is the SNAPSHOT-1.0.2 because the 1.0.1 not work.

+## Configure and use in the IDE

 There's also a scrpit to run the main script with command lines.
 However, due to a dependency problem, it still doesn't work when run in a terminal. (it works fine in an IDE with parameter configuration).